CHILD AND TEEN PSYCHIATRY · OGDEN, UTAH

 Children deserve care that actually helps.

-Good Day Mental Health specializes in pediatric psychiatric medication management for children ages 5 and up, from early elementary students through high school teens, with initial appointments typically available within 3 to 5 days.
+Good Day Mental Health offers pediatric psychiatric evaluation and medication management for children ages 5 through 17 in Ogden, Utah, with appointments typically available within 3 to 5 days.

 Integrated with therapy from day one